Project

 drill(:name, :first) # as in drill down

-Updated by olivierlacan (Olivier Lacan) almost 2 years ago
+Updated by olivierlacan (Olivier Lacan) over 2 years ago

 Considering dig as an operation that can be done manually (with fingers) and address exceptional situations (unexpected objects) more subtly, I would suggest shovel which is a more blunt instrument which tends to raise a notable exception sound (clang!) when it hits an unexpected object.